-At times, it seemed, nothing else mattered more than looking good for, and then finding, and roping in “Mr. Right.”
-The husband was the key—and landing him was like reeling in a prized fish.
-Looking good was as important to a woman, as realistic bait is to a fisherman.
+At times, it seemed, nothing mattered more than looking good for and finding and roping in “Mr. Right.”
+The husband was the key.
+Landing him was like reeling in a prized fish.
+Looking good was as important to a woman, as bait is to a fisherman.
 Slogans like: “Blondes have more fun.” said it all.
 American women were trained to think that happiness could be found in a bottle of coloring.
-Even the first Barbie dolls (which sold in 1959) helped bolster the simple message.
+Even the first Barbie dolls (which sold in 1959) helped bolster the message.

 Barbie was all body and no brain.
 Her hair was perfect.
 Her clothes were lovely.
 Her head was empty.

-Marriage was almost the only real goal for any sensible young woman and caring for a family would be her first and only career.
+Marriage was the only real goal for any sensible young woman.
+Caring for a family would be her career.
 A female who went beyond this role was flirting with disaster.
-She would be deserting her family, a gentleman of the period warned, leaving nothing behind but an “empty house and [an] empty cookie jar.”
-What, for her poor children, could ever be worse than that?
+She would be deserting her family, a gentleman of the period warned.
+Nothing would be left but an “empty house and empty cookie jar.”
+What, for her poor children, could be worse?

-A doctor’s wife and mother of three described a similar way of living in talking to Betty Friedan: “I always knew as a child that I was going to grow up and go to college, and then get married, and that’s as far as a girl has to think.
+A doctor’s wife and mother of three described a similar way of living: “I always knew as a child that I was going to grow up and go to college, and then get married, and that’s as far as a girl has to think.

 After that your husband determines and fills your life.”

-Asked in 1963 what they might have thought about “careers” for daughters, almost all fathers and probably mothers would have laughed at such a ridiculous idea.
-School books, television shows, and magazines all supported this limited view.
-Women were meant to serve as housewives and discover happiness as mother.
-Even advertising focused on this theme.
-Commercials showed women who enjoyed getting laundry white and understood the joys—the joys—of turning dirty kitchen floors spotless and getting them to shine.
+ASKED IN 1963 WHAT THEY MIGHT HAVE THOUGHT about “careers” for daughters, almost all fathers and probably most mothers would have laughed at such a ridiculous idea.
+School books, television shows, and magazines supported this view.
+Women were meant to serve as housewives and discover happiness as mothers.
+Advertising focused on this theme.
+Commercials showed women who enjoyed getting laundry white and understood the joys—the joys—of giving dirty kitchen floors a spotless shine.

-In working on her book, however, Friedan ran into countless women who admitted having trouble accepting such limits.
-They did because that was what was expected of them.
-But these were wives and mothers who tried their best to find happiness in such roles, but for whom nothing seemed to work.
-Not even matching pillows and drapes brought them contentment.
-Peanut butter sandwiches in lunch boxes wouldn’t do, and not dusting, or making beds, gave them pleasure.
+In working on her book, however, Friedan ran into countless women who admitted having trouble accepting such limitations.
+They did because that was what was expected.
+But these were wives and mothers who tried their best to find happiness in such roles, but for whom nothing worked.
+Not even matching pillows and drapes brought contentment.
+Peanut butter sandwiches in lunch boxes wouldn’t do.
+Not dusting, not making beds, gave pleasure.
 Sadly, one woman explained: “I feel so empty, somehow, useless, as if I don’t exist.”
-“Do you know what America is?” another frustrated housewife asked Friedan.
+“Do you know what America is?” a frustrated housewife asked Friedan.
 “It’s a big, soapy dishpan of boredom.”